Sienci-Labs/Resources/lmmk2/software/ytsb-lmk2-system-requirements.md

 ## Raspberry Pi (advanced)

 Computer/tech-savvy users can run a g-code sender using a Raspberry Pi.
-A <a href="https://www.raspberrypi.org/">Raspberry Pi</a> is a low cost, single-board computer that can be used as a dedicated computer to send g-code and operate the machine.
+A <a href="https://www.raspberrypi.org/" target="_blank" rel="noopener noreferrer">Raspberry Pi</a> is a low cost, single-board computer that can be used as a dedicated computer to send g-code and operate the machine.
 Some benefits include:

 <ul>
   <li>Being fairly inexpensive, with Raspberry Pi's typically costing around $30 to $50.</li>